ethan-collignon/workoutLog/client/HOWTO.md

 BUGS TO FIX.
-1. 403 error on Put
-2. 403 error on Post
-3. Delete button doesn't seem active.
+1. Error on update message but code works properly.